liujoshua/BridgeDocs/README.md

                 enum: [BooleanConstraints]
 ```

-Note above that Swagger defines a fixed type through the use of an enum with only one value.
+Note above that Swagger defines a constant through the use of an enum with only one value.